eugene-maiboroda/eugene-maiboroda/README.md

 - 🧩 In the process of developing a backend project related to insurance services.
 - 🛠 Tech Stack: Java, Spring Boot, Hibernate, MySQL, Docker, JUnit, Swagger
 - 📬 Reach me at: [eugene.maiboroda@gmail.com](mailto:eugene.maiboroda@gmail.com)
-- 🎯 Goal: Become a professional backend developer and contribute to impactful projects
+- 🎯 Goal: Become a professional in my field and contribute to impactful projects

 ### 🌐 Connect with Me